Post Banner Image

 Credit: Wangkun Jia/ Shutterstock

-In 1786, only four years after emigrating from England, John Molson founded Molson in Montreal, Quebec.
+In 1786, only four years after emigrating from England, John Molson founded Molson Brewery in Montreal, Québec.
 But Molson’s new business venture wasn’t a simple process.
 As a young upstart, Molson had high standards for his fledgling company, which meant traveling back to England to procure top-of-the-line brewing equipment.
 His hard work paid off because Molson’s lager proved extremely popular with the public — and still is to this day.
 In addition to being the oldest brewery in Canada, Molson merged with Coors in 2005 to create a global giant of the beverage industry.

 Smithwick’s – Ireland